janosgyerik/manyquiz/README.md

     An Android Library project that contains most of the functionality and layout elements of the quiz.

-+ computers/
++ programming/

-    An Android Library project that contains common logic in the Computer Quiz.
+    An Android Library project that contains common logic in the Programming Quiz.
     Pretty much empty for now.

-+ computers-lite/
++ programming-lite/

-    An Android Application project that corresponds to the Computer Quiz LITE application on Google Play.
+    An Android Application project that corresponds to the Programming Quiz LITE application on Google Play.
-    It depends on the "manyquiz" and "computers" projects.
+    It depends on the "manyquiz" and "programming" projects.
     Pretty much empty for now.

 + django-quiz/